How to structure B2B marketing team?

 What's the role of sales development in a modern GTM structure?

 Sales development bridges marketing-generated demand and sales-qualified opportunities through human qualification and initial discovery.
-SDRs focus on marketing-generated leads and targeted outbound rather than cold calling because modern buyers engage after consuming content.
-Coordinate SDR teams with marketing on messaging and campaign timing.
+Cold calling is not the model anymore.
+SDRs focus on marketing-generated leads and targeted outbound because modern buyers engage only after consuming content, which means SDR teams need tight coordination with marketing on messaging and campaign timing to work effectively.

 Content and Digital